manassaloi/manassaloi.github.io/_posts/2022-02-24-career-growth-luck.markdown

 There are dozens of examples like these that I have seen myself in companies I have worked at or heard from friends who work at other top startups.

 I feel over your career, the luck evens out, and you will get what you deserve.
 But you can't underplay the impact of luck on career growth.
-Only idiots think hardwork compensates for lack of luck.

 They are both needed.
 You can't rely on just one.
+But since you can't manifest luck, working hard is the only thing in your control I guess.